This advisory announces:

 Reflected cross-site scripting vulnerability in Jenkins core.
 An attacker can navigate the user to a carefully crafted URL and have the user execute unintended actions.

-Unauthenticated user can execute arbitrary code on Jenkins master by sending carefully crafted packets over the CLI channel.
+Unauthenticated user can execute arbitrary code on the Jenkins controller by sending carefully crafted packets over the CLI channel.

 Programs that constitute plugins can be downloaded by anyone with the Overall/READ permission, resulting in the exposure of otherwise sensitive information, such as hard-coded keys in plugins, if any.

-Security vulnerability in commons fileupload allows unauthenticated attacker to upload arbitrary files to Jenkins master.
+Security vulnerability in commons fileupload allows unauthenticated attacker to upload arbitrary files to the Jenkins controller.

 reflective XSS vulnerability in one of the library dependencies of Jenkins.